VOLTTRON/volttron/docs/source/core_services/historians/index.rst

 Historian Agents are the way by which device, actuator, datalogger, and analysis are captured and stored in some sort of data store.
 Historians exist for the following storage options:

-- A general :ref:`SQL Historian <SQL-Historian>` implemented for MySQL and SQLite
+- A general :ref:`SQL Historian <SQL-Historian>` implemented for MySQL, SQLite, PostgreSQL, and Amazon Redshift
 - :ref:`MongoDB Historian <Mongo-Historian>`
 - :ref:`Crate Historian <Crate-Historian>`
 - :ref:`Forward Historian <Forward-Historian>` for sending data to another VOLTTRON instance